PeregrineLabs/Ecosystem/README.md

 ## Overview
 Ecosystem is a cross-platform environment management system from [Peregrine Labs](http://peregrinelabs.com) originally developed for VFX/Animation production R&D but could be used in any situation where a fine understanding of your working enviornment is important (and it really should be!).

+## Why
+Although it may seem like a simple task we still find that many of the studios we work with don't have control over their environment which is the root of many problems (wrong versions of software being accessed, wrong shared object versions, incompatible versions, etc.).
+Our hope is that Ecosystem may be used to not just solve these problems but improve workflow in general.

 For more information on the design concepts refer to our presentation from the 2012 TDForum conference - [Building and Leveraging a Cross Platform VFX/Animation Development Environment](http://peregrinelabs-share.s3.amazonaws.com/CDoncaster_TDForum2012.pdf)

 ## Details